Blockstream/satellite/README.md

 You are advised to use a PLL LNBF with linear polarization and LO stability ideally within `+- 200 kHz` or less.
-The LNB should be suitable for the frequency of the satellite covering your location and preferably not a Universal LNB.
+The LNB should be suitable for the frequency of the satellite covering your location.
+Also, to avoid the need of a tone generator, Universal LNBs are not recommended within Ku high band region.

 ## <a name="power"></a>  3.
 LNB Power Inserter